 Skip Navigation

-The FSRA represents the first time that we’ve seen such a bold vision for American farming being put forward on a national policy stage.
+When it was first introduced in 2019, the FSRA represented the first time that we’d seen such a bold vision for American farming being put forward on a national policy stage.
 Federal legislation related to animal agriculture more typically reflects the vision put forward by a small number of corporate meat companies’ lobbyists and advocates in government.

 In contrast, the vision outlined in the FSRA contains several first steps toward Farm Forward’s own vision for ending factory farming, leveling the playing field for independent farmers, and raising fewer animals for food.
 Making that vision a reality will take money and training for farmers, and the FSRA would provide it.